La Rumorosa Baja California

 Things to do in La Rumorosa

-La Rumorosa is a scenic drive, but besides sweeping landscapes, it also offers several historic sites and overlooks.
+La Rumorosa is a scenic drive, but besides impressive landscapes, it also offers several historic sites and overlooks.
 You can stop in many places along the highway and take incredible photos.
-There are also several hiking trails and rock climbing routes that attract outdoor enthusiasts.
+There are also several hiking trails and rock climbing routes for outdoor enthusiasts.

-Besides the Mountain Pass, La Rumorosa is the name is the small town along the highway, which is known for its pan dulce (sweet bread), and tacos.
+Besides the mountain pass, La Rumorosa is also the name is the small village along the highway, which is known for its pan dulce (sweet bread), and tacos.

 1. Marvel at Vallecito rock art

-One of the cultural highlights is the ancient rock paintings created by the indigenous Kumeyaay people.
+One of the top highlights of this drive is the ancient rock paintings created by the indigenous Kumeyaay people.
 These prehistoric artworks provide insights into the region’s rich cultural heritage and are considered significant archaeological treasures.

 Vallecitos has more than 18 rock art sites, with El Diablito being the most popular one.
 There’s a 1.2-mile trail that takes you along the loop where you can find five sites that are open to the public.